 Interested in Youth Tour?

-Contact us for a Youth Tour booklet and application materials!
-Send an email to firstname.lastname@example.org or call 641-584-2251 to let us know you are interested!
-Applications are due March 15, 2016.
+Contact us for a Youth Tour booklet!
+Send an email to firstname.lastname@example.org or call 641-584-2251 to let us know you are interested.
+You will also need to complete a student information sheet, quiz, and essay questions.
+Applications are due March 15, 2018.

 What is Youth Tour?

 Youth Tour is a program that brings high school students to Washington, D.C. every June.
 Students compete for this unique opportunity and are selected for this program by their local electric cooperative.
 Approximately 35 participants - generally high school students that are currently juniors or seniors will be chosen by local electric cooperatives from across the state of Iowa.
 They'll be joined by approximately 1,600 other participants from around the country.